April 21, 1921 – Dec 28, 2008

-This web site is dedicated to preserving some of the personal history of World War 2.
-Some of my own experiences that do not appear in my film, A Fighter Pilot’s Story, will be told here, as well as stories of other fighter pilots of World War 2.
+This web site is dedicated to preserving some of the personal history of World War II.
+Some of my own experiences that do not appear in my film, A Fighter Pilot’s Story, will be told here, as well as stories of other fighter pilots of World War II.
 We hope you will find this site to be of interest, and that you will share it with your friends.
-We encourage you to visit our sub sites as well.
-Just click on the links to these sites at the bottom of this page.

 I guess in one sense you can say we are an endangered species.
 But unlike the spotted owl or the whooping crane, there is no legislation that can be enacted to save us.
 We are rapidly disappearing off the radar screen, and soon all that will be left is what we have written, what we have recorded, and some old, fading photographs.
 Our voices will be forever silent, and the untold “first-hand accounts” of our experiences will remain untold.

 We are the boys of World War II.
 We are dying off at the rate of 1,500 a day — that’s 45,000 a month.
 That number will steadily increase until the unyielding laws of mathematics give us an increasing rate of deaths, but a decreasing number of deaths — the remaining pool will have become too small.

 But in our lifetimes, we made a difference.
 We had the good fortune to live during a time when honor, patriotism, and character were important.
 We stepped up to defend freedom, and put our lives on the line for the “cause.”
 It was a moment in history that may never occur again.